 The technological expertise acquired in the program is very marketable in other careers as well.
 A training in image processing, in instrument and computer applications, and in high-level problem solving, is widely applicable and highly valued in business and industry.
 Graduates of the program are found in meteorology, computer management, the chemical industry, business consultancy, banking and finance, and secondary school teaching.

-A selection of graduate student research projects is provided on the potential projects section.
+A selection of PhD research projects is provided on the potential projects page.
 You can also filter the list to view other projects that are being undertaken by current students, or view projects related to particular research themes.

 There are also many possible projects that are not listed here and students who are interested in a particular topic or supervisor should discuss potential projects with our researchers directly.